Google Insights for Search

 Google Insights for Search was a service by Google similar to Google Trends, providing insights into the search terms people use in the Google search engine.
 Unlike Google Trends, Google Insights for Search provides a visual representation of regional interest on a country's map.
 It displays top searches and rising searches that may help with keyword research.
 Results can be narrowed down with categories that are displayed for each search terms.

-Term order is important in searches, and that different results will be found if keywords are placed in a different order.
+Term order is important in searches, in that different results will be found if keywords are placed in a different order.

 On September 27, 2012, Google Insights for Search was closed and merged into Google Trends again.